Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 shows a rather stationary macroion.
 The first peak of counterions at the top-left panels exists very close to the macroion's surface at R= Rmac to (Rmac+5 Ang) of cimv13_78.pdf - only the 20 Angstrom regime from the macroion is plotted.
-We use chlorine K^+ counterions with the radius 2.0 Ang and chloride Cl^- coions with 5.2 Ang.
+We use counterions with the radius 2.0 Ang and coions with 5.2 Ang.

 (* CGS system: t_unit= 0.01d-12 s, a_unit= 1.00d-08 cm, w_unit= 1.6605d-24 g,
 e_unit= 4.803d-10 esu, and 28 deg Celsius \epsilon=78)